-- 34. The Egyptian Cultural Bureau in London will be responsible for arranging the academic bookings for all successful selected scholars. - 35.
-The host institution will be responsible for: - Provision of financial accounts to detail how Newton-Mosharafa funds have been spent on each PhD student over the reporting periods by the end of March in each year of the scholarship. - Alerting the British Council to any substantive changes that will impact on project outcomes. - 36.
+- 42. The Egyptian Cultural Bureau in London will be responsible for arranging the academic bookings for all successful selected scholars and will be responsible for negotiations with the host institute regarding fees. - 43.
+The host institution will be responsible for: - Provision of financial accounts to detail how Newton-Mosharafa funds have been spent on each PhD student over the reporting periods by the end of March in each year of the scholarship. - Alerting the British Council to any substantive changes that will impact on project outcomes. - 44.
 For three year scholarships, funding for each year will be dependent on successful completion of the previous year's study.